What is speech therapy?

 How to Assist Your Child’s Speech

 See a speech therapist.
 They will assess your child’s speech and give you professional recommendations.
-You can work with Speech therapists in Port Harcourt, Caston Vienna Tutors.
+Whether you are in Port Harcourt, Lagos, or Abuja, you can work with a qualified speech therapist who understands the Nigerian context, like Caston Vienna Tutors.
 We will help you create a bespoke program for your child.